Growth & Development Resources

 Being a charity trustee is something to take seriously, but try to put peoples’ minds at ease about this.
 Remember, all Group Executive Committee members are covered by trustee indemnity insurance.

-Available Support for Existing Executive Committees
+Available Support for Existing Trustee Boards

 -